MicrosoftLearning/dp-420-cosmos-db-dev/instructions/28-key-vault.md

     > &#128221; This command will open the terminal with the starting directory already set to the **28-key-vault** folder.

-1. Let's create and MVC webapp shell.
+1. Let's create an MVC webapp shell.
 We will replace a couple of the generated files in a moment.
 Run the following command to create the webapp:

     ```
     dotnet new mvc